-SINTEF Digital is a full member through NATMIG consortium together with 18 other partners/consortia.
-Approx. 80 partners including third parties.
+SINTEF Digital is a full member through the NATMIG consortium together with 18 other partners/consortia, approximately 80 partners including third parties.

 Towards the end of the SESAR definition phase, SINTEF realized that it would be important to become a member of SESAR to take part in future European ATM research.
 SINTEF, as the only research organization, partnered with a few industrial companies and established NATMIG with the ambition to become a full member of the first SESAR Programme.

 SINTEF carries out contract research in a wide range of scientific and technical areas.
 The business model spans from basic research with main focus on applied research to commercialization of results into new business ideas.

 The other partners of NATMIG was Saab (Sweden), Airtel ANT (Ireland) and Park Air Systems (today; Indra Navia) (Norway). www.NATMIG.eu

 SESAR 2020 PROJECTS

 Essential and Efficient Communication Navigation and Surveillance Integrated Systems (SESAR PJ 14 EECNS)